CrowdSec WAF on Kubernetes

 -

-PostgreSQL for production: SQLite is fine for testing.
-PostgreSQL gives persistence and horizontal scaling.
+SQLite is fine for testing.
+PostgreSQL gives you persistence and can scale horizontally.